clodaghchoi/clodaghchoi/README.md

 - 👋 clodagh choi
 - 👀 work as Data Analyst / Data Scientist in MPS for 2 years +
 - 🌱 currently learning Bayesian Statistics and Spartial Statistics
+-   Skills : R, Python, Excel , Power BI, Tableau, SAS, SQL, SPSS
-- 💞️ Graduate Dongguk University in Statistics
+- 💞️ bachelor's degree in Statistics @ Dongguk University
 - 📫 clodaghchoi@gmail.com

 <!---
 clodaghchoi/clodaghchoi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.